MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 ## Add the Approvals card

 The Approvals card connects to [Approvals in Microsoft Teams](https://support.microsoft.com/office/what-is-approvals-a9a01c95-e0bf-4d20-9ada-f7be3fc283d3) and is a way to streamline all of your requests and processes with your team or partners.
-You'll be able to create new approvals, view the ones sent your way, and see all of your previous approvals in one place.
+You can create new approvals, view the ones sent your way, and see all of your previous approvals in one place.

 ![Example of an approvals card.](../media/connections/approvals-card-example.png)

-1. While in edit mode, click **+ Add a card** from the dashboard.
+1. While in edit mode, select **+ Add a card** from the dashboard.

 2. Select **Approvals** from the dashboard toolbox.

    ![Adding a approvals card.](../media/connections/approvals-card-1.png)

 3. Select the pencil icon to **Edit** the card.
-In the property pane that opens on the right, choose your card size from the **Card size** drop-down list.
+In the property pane that opens on the right side of the screen, choose your card size from the **Card size** drop-down list.

    ![Adding an approvals card in the dashboard.](../media/connections/approvals-edit.png)

-4. If you want to target your card to specific audiences (that is, only audience you specify will see the card in the dashboard), select one or more groups to target.
+4. To target your card to specific audiences (i.e. only audiences you specify will see the card in the dashboard), select one or more groups to target.
 For more information on audience targeting, see [Audience targeting](#apply-audience-targeting-to-cards).

 ## Add the Assigned tasks card